-- Informal and formal assessments of need/ risk for the child - Case discussions in DSL supervision sessions
+- Informal and formal assessments of need/ risk for the child - Case discussions in DSL supervision sessions and have that support in place for when the student arrives.

 7.0 Mental Health

 KCSiE requires all staff to be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.